Academic skills for Masters students

 You are expected to work in a similar way to academic staff, researching debates and coming up with your own carefully considered position.

 The resources below can help you develop the skills you will need.
 The university also provides workshops, tutorials and support with academic skills.
-See Workshops and Tutorials and People to talk to.
+See Workshops and Tutorials and Support at Sussex.

 Time management skillsAs a Masters student, you are likely to be juggling a busy life with your university commitments.
 Even if you have recently studied at undergraduate level, postgraduate study may bring new challenges of self-motivation and self-discipline, as you will be required to work more independently.